Pre-School Class

 • Fine motor development, writing and staying on the line

-• Understand and name basic geometric shapes (2-D and 3-D models)
+• Understand and name geometric shapes (2-D and 3-D models)

-• Understand concepts of teen numbers (11 - 20) (numeric symbol and associated quantity)
+• Understand concepts of teen numbers (11-20) and their quantity

 • Understand decimal point concept and quantity

-• Understand counting and numeration from (1 - 9000) (numeric symbol and associated quantity)
+• Understand counting and numeration from (1-9000) and associated quantity

 • Beginning basic concept of simple addition